 The dance eventually got to difficult by the performing public as aerials and trick dancing was to become common place.
 Country Western replaced the Hustle in popularity, namely the Texas Two Step which originally was much easier for all to do and offered a more wholesome atmosphere, rather than the wild nightlife of the disco that the average guy/girl wanted to take part in.
 However the Hustle changed all of the dances done today.

 L.A.
-Hustle = Usually Faster Music, more slotted than rotating ~
+Hustle = Usually Faster Music, more slotted than rotating, less stretch ~

 N.Y.
-Hustle = Usually Slower Music, a more rotating slot, slightly more footwork.
+Hustle = Usually Slower Music, a more rotating slot, slightly more footwork and stretch.